Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP24_Final_Report.tex.md

 In the paper, Zhe Liu et al.  also compare the performances of their improved EM algorithm, the classic EM algorithm, which is the GMM we introduced before, EM algorithm based on multivariate distributions, and two standard clustering --- Fuzzy *c*-means and *k*-means clustering, which we also introduced in our report.
 Therefore, the table generated in the paper is a good visualization of comparing our introduced clustering methods [9].

 They compared the clustering method by Precision (P), Recall (R), F-measure and ARI, where ARI means the adjusted rand index and F-measure is calculated by $2P \cdot R \Big/(P+R)$.
-The higher the value of ARI, the cluster generated by algorithm is more close to the real cluster.
+The higher the value of ARI is, the cluster generated by algorithm is more close to the real cluster.
 The higher the F-measure is, the better the clustering performance [9].

 | ![table1](images/table1.png)|
 |:--|